Degenerative spine arthritis

 - Radiculopathy (radiating pain and other symptoms)

-If your physician has diagnosed you with degenerative spine arthritis, there are a variety of treatment options available, such as the progressive, minimally-invasive alternatives offered by Laser Spine Institute (LSI).
+If your physician has diagnosed you with degenerative spine arthritis, there are a variety of treatment options available, such as the progressive, minimally invasive alternatives offered by Laser Spine Institute.
 Our procedures are performed on an outpatient basis, eliminating a long hospital stay and lengthy recovery time.^ If you’re ready to learn more about the latest treatments for degenerative spine conditions, contact Laser Spine Institute today.
 We will provide you with an MRI review.